sethblanchard/gulpgraphics/readme.md

 # Gulp Graphics Starter

-This gulp setup was based on the much more excellent (Gulp Starter Repo)[https://github.com/greypants/gulp-starter] and associted (blog post)[http://viget.com/extend/gulp-browserify-starter-faq].
+This gulp setup was based on the much more excellent [Gulp Starter Repo](https://github.com/greypants/gulp-starter) and associted [blog post](http://viget.com/extend/gulp-browserify-starter-faq).
 If this is new to you definitely start there.

 ## Getting Started